 The burkini.
 I bet Rosie O'Donnell would look great in a burkini

-Item: Uh, do you want to know why New York state is a financial black hole?
-Well, it will take much too long to list all the reasons, but here's an illustrative one: The state has just decreed that every public school student is to be supplied with a calculator at school district expense.
+Item: Do you want to know why New York state is a financial black hole?
+Well, it would take much too long to list all the reasons, but here's an illustrative one: The state has just decreed that every public school student is to be supplied with a calculator at school district expense.

 Item: The inventor of instant noodles has died.
 He was Mr Momofuku Ando, a Japanese gent born in Taiwan 96 years ago when Taiwan was a Japanese colony.